Retail Traffic Counter Devices

 Where this becomes interesting is in the measurement of dwell and patronage, but our advice is that this is a secondary measure of traffic and not a replacement for previously mentioned approaches.

-There are many Wi-Fi platforms to choose from so our summary of hardware below comes with a lot more advice and narrative.
+There are many Wi-Fi analytics platforms to choose from so our summary of hardware below comes with a lot more advice and narrative.

 Ipsos Retail Performance approved manufacturers: